Summer Travel Essentials for Packing Light

 These days, I’ve gotten really good at packing light.
 I’m almost a pro.
 Well, sometimes I fall off that wagon and you’ll see me jamming in clothes at the last minute.

-- When we travel, most of us only wear the same two outfits all the time.
+- Most of us wear the same two outfits all the time.

 Yes, the same two.
 So packing anything extra is often for peace of mind as an optional variable to go to.
 Packing an outfit per every occasion is just a much of a fallacy as is the myth that our bodies require three full meals a day.
 Really, we can survive on a lot less and our bodies will be happy for us ( our bodies expends more energy digesting and processing food, when it could be doing repair work, etc… By eating too much we’re really clogging the pipeline of bodily tasks!)